-**Just so you know, we’ve stayed at all of these hostels on our own dollar.
-None of these were ever sponsored stays.
+Just so you know, we’ve stayed at all of these hostels on our own dollar.
+None of these were sponsored stays.
 We don’t accept free nights in exchange for reviews.
-Ever.
-In fact, most of these stays were on trips before we even started writing about our travels.
+Some of these stays were on trips before we started writing about our travels.

 Things to Consider When Booking European Hostels

 Before booking the hostels you’ll stay at while in Europe, there are a few things you should consider.
 Most of these detail are straightforward while others are worth discussing in-depth.

 As for looking for the “best” and “cheapest” hostels in Europe, let’s be clear about this: “best” is a relative term.
 Sure, Hostelworld gives out annual awards, but what is good for someone will different for another.